0xPedroF/TinCat-bootstrap/README.md

-# Tin Cat Project
+# TinCat Project

+## Overview
+TinCat is the ultimate dating app for your feline friends!
+Connect your cat with other interesting cats nearby, and help them find their purrfect match.

+## Technologies Used

+### HTML
+HTML is used to structure the content of the landing page, including headers, paragraphs, images, and links.
+### Bootstrap
+In this project, Bootstrap is used for responsive design, ensuring that the website looks great on all devices, from desktops to mobile phones.
+Key Bootstrap components and features used include:
+### CSS
+In this project, CSS is utilized to customize the appearance of the website beyond the default Bootstrap styles.

+## HINT
-HINT: To figure out which Bootstrap components/snippets are used.
-Refer to the PDF below:
+To figure out which Bootstrap components/snippets are used, refer to the PDF below:
-*To add in the future*
+*To be added in the future*

 ## SVGs: